-A party's written response to the investigation report must include:
+A party's written response to the investigation report may include:

-- To the extent the party disagrees with the investigation report, any argument or commentary regarding such disagreement; - Any argument that evidence should be categorically excluded from consideration at the hearing based on privilege, relevancy, the prohibition on the use of sexual history specified in "Sexual History," or for any other reason; - A list of any witnesses that the party contends should be requested to attend the hearing pursuant to an attendance notice issued by the hearing officer; - A list of any witnesses that the party intends to bring to the hearing without an attendance notice issued by the hearing officer; - Any objection that the party has to the University's Hearing Procedures; - Any request that the parties be separated physically during the pre-hearing conference and/or hearing; - Any other accommodations that the party seeks with respect to the pre-hearing conference and/or hearing; - The name and contact information of the advisor who will accompany the party at the pre-hearing conference and hearing; - If the party does not have an advisor who will accompany the party at the hearing, a request that the University provide an advisor for purposes of conducting questioning as specified in "Hearing."
+- To the extent the party disagrees with the investigation report, any argument or commentary regarding such disagreement; - Any argument that evidence should be categorically excluded from consideration at the hearing based on privilege, relevancy, the prohibition on the use of sexual history specified in "Sexual History" (p.
+32), or for any other reason; - A list of any witnesses that the party contends should be requested to attend the hearing pursuant to an attendance notice issued by the Title IX Coordinator or designee; - A list of any witnesses that the party intends to bring to the hearing without an attendance notice issued by the Title IX Coordinator or designee; - Any objection that the party has to the University's Hearing Procedures; - Any request that the parties be separated physically during the pre-hearing conference and/or hearing; - Any other accommodations that the party seeks with respect to the pre-hearing conference and/or hearing; - The name and contact information of the advisor who will accompany the party at the pre-hearing conference and hearing; - If the party does not have an advisor who will accompany the party at the hearing, a request that the University provide an advisor for purposes of conducting questioning as specified in "Hearing Office and Hearing Notice" (p.
+24). - Any argument regarding whether any of the allegations in the Formal Complaint are supported by a preponderance of the evidence; and - Any argument regarding whether any of the allegations in the Formal Complaint constitute Title IX Sexual Harassment.